algolia/magento/_src/m1-indexing.md

 If you’re ever missing a product in your Algolia index, make sure to check that it meets this requirements for indexing.

+Go here for more about [missing data](/magento/doc/m1/faq-support-data/#my-data-is-missing-or-it-is-not-up-to-date).

 ### Searchable attributes

 You can specify which attributes you want the search to look in.
 Navigate to **System > Configuration > Algolia Search > Products tab** to see the configuration.

 Here you can find a table of the attributes that you want to send to Algolia.
 For each attribute you can specify if the attribute is Searchable, Retrievable or Ordered.
 By default all attributes are set to be searched as Unordered.
-In general this value is better for relevance and we don’t recommend to change it without a specific reason.
-For more information about this setting and others please read [the official Algolia documentation](https://www.algolia.com/doc/?utm_medium=social-owned&utm_source=magento%20website&utm_campaign=docs).
+In general this value is better for relevance and we don’t recommend changing it without a specific reason.
+Go here for information about [Searchable Attributes](https://www.algolia.com/doc/guides/ranking/searchable-attributes/?utm_medium=social-owned&utm_source=magento%20website&utm_campaign=docs).

 For each attribute you can also specify if you want to index an empty value.
 Usually the right value is "No".
 This comes in handy for attributes to be used for faceting, because you can avoid having a useless value of “No” in the faceting list.